score-framework/py.doc/docs/tutorial/http/article.rst

 There are several things of interest here.
 The most important observation is that the route function receives an ``Article`` object, and not an id!
-The underlying philosophy during route definition is: Always try to write your route functions just like regular functions!
+The underlying philosophy during route definition is: Always try to write your route functions like regular functions!
 If you had a function for lower-casing an article's text, you wouldn't pass it an article id, either.

 But the the question is: why do we receive an ``Article`` object?
 The reason is
-simple: The http module accepts :mod:`score.db` as optional dependency during its initialization and thus detects route variables that can be retrieved from the database.
+simple: The http module accepts :mod:`score.sa.orm` as an optional dependency during its initialization and thus detects route variables that can be retrieved from the database.
 This won't work in *every* case, but is good enough for most routes.

 Alright, let's make the output of this route a bit prettier:

 .. code-block:: python

-    from .router import router
-    import blog.db as db
     from docutils.core import publish_parts